-Another contribution to the local community is the organizing of a twice yearly Coastal Clean Up event.
+Another contribution to the local community is the organisation of Coastal Clean Up events.
 This is organised together with the Ministry of Education and includes more than 120 children from 3 schools.
-The event is held not only to educate and increase the awareness regarding plastic and ocean pollution but also to help revive the traditional culture by showcasing dance, music and the racing of jongs (model sailing boats).
+The event is organised not only to educate and increase awareness regarding plastic and ocean pollution, but also to help revive the traditional culture by showcasing dance, music and the racing of jongs (model sailing boats).
 Other coastal clean ups have been organised in conjunction with groups such as Seven Clean Seas.
 Many of our staff have volunteered to help and organise these activities.
 During the pandemic when staff were furloughed Seven Clean Seas paid our staff a daily wage for these clean ups.